 What is the meaning of Bodhi?

 Bodhi means, ‘Pure Awareness’.
 Thus, in his words, “Bodhi is the natural state of every man and woman born on earth.
-The very purpose of this name is to remind oneself and others that we are all seekers of that which we already are.
-We just need to reconnect to the Bodhi in us.”
+The very purpose of this name is to remind oneself and others that we are all seekers of which we already We just need to reconnect to the Bodhi in us.”

 How did he meet his Guru?